Image of Timothy, PAC participant: A crack in c yard's curb taken over by nature 2025

 Throughout the magazine on Restorative Justice and Human Rights you can find powerful images created by participants of the Prison Arts Collective in California.
 This is their account of the initiative.

-In California, the Prison Arts Collective, operates on a fundamental belief: art is a human right.
+In California, the Prison Arts Collective (PAC), operates on a fundamental belief: art is a human right.
 They are dedicated to expanding access to the transformative power of the arts to one of the most marginalised populations – people who are incarcerated.

 What began in 2013 at a single men’s prison has grown into a statewide movement.
 Today, the Collective offers arts programming in 17 state prisons, two youth detention facilities, and a Naval Brig.

-Prison Arts Collective theatre students post during their performance of a play, "Forget-me-not", written and performed at Folsom State Prison.
+PAC theatre students pose following their performance of their play, "Forget-me-not", written and performed at Folsom State Prison.
 Photo by Peter Merts

 This approach is not just intuitive; it’s backed by evidence.
 Research shows that arts programming in prison has positive effects on ' emotional well-being and self-expression (Mullen, 1999), and provides a critical space for healing and processing trauma (Williams & Taylor, 2004; Litman & Silva, 2021).
 These programs improve social relationships (Atherton et al. 2022),behavioral outcomes (Brewster, 2014; Cheloistis & Jordanoska, 2016), and, crucially, develop community and instil hope (Atherton et al. 2022; Johnson, 2008) – all of which contribute positively to restorative justice.

-Prison Arts Collective participants are central to our work.
+Participants are central to work of the Collective.
 Early on, at their request, we began exhibiting their artwork.
 The goal is consistent: to share their work to demonstrate their humanity.
 To show that people in prison are still people, with ideas, hearts, values, and stories beyond their incarceration.

 Pablo, a Peer Facilitator for the Acrylic Landscape Painting Class at Avenal State Prison, shares his experience with his painting, Untitled: